Reflexology &

 A woman enjoying a warm drink during or after a reflexology session, feet relaxed and supported.

-Reflexology nurtures deep relaxation within the body, helping to harmonize the breath and gently stimulate circulation.
-As the body relaxes, it naturally supports the release of toxins, enhancing the healing potential of the treatment.
+Reflexology nurtures deep relaxation within your body, helping to harmonize the breath and gently stimulate circulation.
+As your body relaxes, it will naturally support the release of toxins, enhancing the healing potential of this therapy.
+Clients often report having more restful sleep after receiving Reflexology.

 What to expect

-At your first session, I will ask a few questions about your health and how you’re feeling, so I can focus the treatment to where you need it most.
+At your first session I will ask some questions about your health and how you are feeling, so I can focus the treatment to where you need it most.

-You will be supported by pillows and covered with a blanket to keep warm and I play soft music to help you relax.
+You will be supported by pillows and covered with a blanket if needed, and I play soft music to help you relax.

-At the end of the treatment I will provide feedback on the session and offer you fresh water and after care advice.
+At the end of the treatment I provide feedback on your session and offer you fresh water and after care advice.

-I always check in with you 24 hours after the treatment by text.
+I will check in on your wellbeing 24 hours after the treatment by text.

 Soft line drawing of a woman, representing the focus on women’s well-being at The Rest Nest.